-The LINE input offers the same gain range as the MIC input, but at a higher level sources.
+The LINE input offers the same gain range as the MIC input, but at a higher input impedance, and is 15dB less sensitive.
+This is suitable for most line level sources.

-WARNING!
+WARNING !

 Start with the input GAIN knob turned fully anticlockwise when plugging high level sources into the LINE input to avoid overloading the input channel or giving you a very loud surprise!